Campus accommodations are nearly sold out for this program. Please see our list of local hotels and inns.

 For those partners that would like to have deeper involvement:

-Partners may also work with local businesses or organizations to award sponsored attendance for youth leaders, thereby sending them to the event as ambassadors for their community.
+Some partners may also work with local businesses or organizations to award sponsored attendance for youth leaders, thereby sending them to the event as ambassadors for their community.

 We are open to hearing any other creative ideas from partners about people and projects who we should know about, and how to best work together to join our efforts.